Constraining primordial black hole abundance with Insight-HXMT: Constraints with Insight-HXMT data

 Ref.~\cite{Huang:2022guk} used a power-law spectrum with an exponential cutoff to fit the observational data.
 Based on the best-fit parameters provided in the reference, we can model the diffuse X-ray background as follows:

 We assume that this power-law (PL) model remains valid up to the upper observational limit of Insight-HXMT's energy range.
-Therefore, within the 1–250 keV range, we require that the total photon flux from PBHs not exceed the photon flux of the diffuse X-ray background predicted by this model.
-The final constraint results also are presented in figure~\ref{fig:2}.
+Therefore, within the 1--250 keV range, we require that the total photon flux from PBHs not exceed the photon flux of the diffuse X-ray background predicted by this model.
+The final constraint results also are presented in Fig.~\ref{fig:2}.

-The constraint results, obtained by extrapolating the diffuse X-ray background model fitted to the Insight-HXMT observational data to the upper energy limit of the detector, are approximately {0.5} orders of magnitude stronger than those based on the astrophysical background model. {In this case, our observational results surpass those of most previous studies, providing stronger constraints than all others in the mass range above $10^{17}$ g.
-The exclusion limit for PBHs as dark matter has also been extended to $4\times10^{17}~\mathrm{g}$, which aligns with the best upper limit presented in ref.~\cite{Berteaud:2022tws}.
-Due to the lack of sufficient observational data, we are unable to employ ${\chi}^2$ estimation method to account for the influence of background diffuse sources.
-Therefore, we believe that with adequate observational data, Insight-HXMT will be capable of providing even more stringent constraint results.}
+The constraint results, obtained by extrapolating the diffuse X-ray background model fitted to the Insight-HXMT observational data to the upper energy limit of the detector, are approximately 0.5 order of magnitude stronger than those based on the astrophysical background model.
+In this case, our observational results surpass those of most previous studies, providing stronger constraints than all others in the mass range above $10^{17}$ g.
+The exclusion limit for PBHs as dark matter has also been extended to $4\times10^{17}~\mathrm{g}$, which aligns with the best upper limit presented in Ref.~\cite{Berteaud:2022tws}.
+When comparing the ABM given by Eq.~(\ref{eq:ABM}) with the PL model provided by Eq.~(\ref{eq:PL}), we found that they agree well within the range of observational data.
+However, when extrapolated beyond the observational range, the predictions of the PL model are significantly lower.
+This indicates that the PL model may suffer from overfitting, which could lead to an overly optimistic interpretation of the final constraints.
+Due to the lack of sufficient observational data, we are unable to employ a ${\chi}^2$ estimation method to account for the influence of background diffuse sources.
+Therefore, we believe that with adequate observational data, Insight-HXMT will be capable of providing even more stringent constraint results.